ess-dmsc/event-formation-unit/README.md

 # Event Formation Unit
 [![License (2-Clause BSD)](https://img.shields.io/badge/license-BSD%202--Clause-blue.svg)](https://github.com/ess-dmsc/event-formation-unit/blob/master/LICENSE) [![DOI](https://zenodo.org/badge/80731668.svg)](https://zenodo.org/badge/latestdoi/80731668) [![Build Status](https://jenkins.esss.dk/dm/job/ess-dmsc/job/event-formation-unit/job/master/badge/icon)](https://jenkins.esss.dk/dm/job/ess-dmsc/job/event-formation-unit/job/master/)

 This project implements processing of neutron detector event data into neturon events.
-Pipelines for processing of raw data from muligrid, muliblade, SONDE as well as a few other detectors have been implemented.
+Pipelines for processing of raw data from Gd-GEM, Muli-Grid, Multi-Blade, SoNDe as well as a few other detectors have been implemented.
 Mostly implemented in C/C++.

-A description of the contents of each directory in the root of the repository can be found in [doc/DIRECTORIES.md](doc/DIRECTORIES.md).
+A description of the contents of each directory in the root of the repository can be found in [documentation/DIRECTORIES.md](documentation/DIRECTORIES.md).

 ## Getting started